EkBass/SystemMessageManager/README.md

 ### **SystemMessageManager: Overview**

-The `SystemMessageManager` is a Python class designed to manage system messages in a structured and flexible way.
+The `SystemMessageManager` is a Python/nodejs class designed to manage system messages in a structured and flexible way.
 These messages, which are organized by "roles," can be retrieved, modified, saved, and loaded as needed.
 The class ensures that a default system message is always preserved and provides features like backups for data integrity.

 ---